-We have completed construction of a linkage map for even-year pink salmon from Prince William Sound.
-We have analyzed the segregation pattern of 85 loci in an even-year family (V96-13) and assigned 63 of 85 loci to one of 22 linkage groups.
-One gene of known function, MHCB 2, is assigned to a linkage group that consists of one microsatellite and two PINE loci.
+We have completed initial construction of a linkage map for even-year pink salmon from Prince William Sound.
+We have analyzed the segregation pattern of 85 loci in an even-year family (V96-13) and assigned 63 of 85 loci to one of 22 linkage groups (Table 5, Figure 2).
+One gene of known function, $MHCB^{\alpha}2$, is assigned to a linkage group that consists of one microsatellite and two PINE loci (Figure 2).

-We have not found any differences in location of loci on the maps or recombination rates between the odd- and even-year maps.
-We are completing the comparative analysis of the odd- and even-year maps, and will submit a manuscript for publication within three months.
+Preliminary analysis has not found any differences in location of loci on the maps or recombination rates between the odd- and even-year maps.
+After the addition of more markers to the even year map we plan to complete the comparative analysis of the odd- and even-year maps, and submit a publication.